kaizen-ai/kaizenflow/docs/Development_workflow.md

   > /Users/saggese/src/lemonade1/amp/patch.amp.8f9cda97.20210609_080439.patch

   # This patch should apply cleanly and with no errors from git, otherwise it means
-  that your feature branch doesn't have the latest master
+  that your feature branch does not have the latest master

   # Remove what you don't want to commit.